kr4g/Klotho/README.md

 Every `topos.py` function is inherently recursive and all work with the same input and output type—the tuple.
 This means that outputs can be feedback into inputs and/or routed to the inputs of other functions, etc., allowing for the construction of highly complex abstract structures from very simple base operations.

-The `Topos` module, like the other `AlloPy` modules, also contains specialized submodules such as formal grammars, including a library of ancient [graphemes](https://en.wikipedia.org/wiki/Grapheme)—useful when working with categorical, algebraic abstractions.
+The `Topos` module, like the other `AlloPy` modules, also contains specialized submodules such as formal grammars, including basic rewrite rule generation and a library of ancient [graphemes](https://en.wikipedia.org/wiki/Grapheme)—useful when working with categorical, algebraic abstractions.

 Consult The Topos for guidance and you will recieve it, but know that The Topos speaks and answers only in riddle.
 Though, in solving the riddle, will you ultimately attain the answer to your question.